Data Centers Consume Energy

 Crypto Mining Is Sustainable

 Over the last years, crypto mining has been held responsible for consuming more energy than necessary and being unsustainable.
-Advocates such as Elon Musk have gone against crypto currencies like Bitcoin, saying that it uses an unacceptable amount – to the point where he has even rejected the use of bitcoin to buy any of his products.
+Advocates such as Elon Musk have gone against cryptocurrencies like Bitcoin.
+They are saying that it uses an unacceptable amount – to the point where he has even rejected the use of bitcoin to buy any of his products.
 However, research shows that this is fake news altogether.
 In its first set of results, the Bitcoin Mining Council (BMC) demonstrated that 67% of the energy used to mine crypto is a mix of sustainable power.

 Colocation and Crypto Mining

 The price in bitcoin and other currencies is changing rapidly and more miners are looking for cost-effective ways to mine.
 Colocation is a great solution: power, cooling, space for racks, security, supervision, and bandwidth on site.
-With the most well-known data centers such as Equinix, Digital Reality Trust, and Tierpoint not wanting to deal with miners due to budgets, power fluctuations, and cooling requirements – miners are turning to centers such as Coloco to meet their needs.
+Most well-known data centers such as Equinix, Digital Reality Trust, and Tierpoint do not want to deal with miners.
+That is due to budgets, power fluctuations, and cooling requirements.
+Miners are turning to centers such as Coloco to meet their needs.